|House of Un-Representatives

 Staffers can’t vote, but lawmakers can’t legislate without the work done by staff.
 In some circumstances this feature of the modern Congress can help rather than hinder the House and Senate, because staff members tend to believe in compromise when elected officials often do not.
 But a compromise reached by staff won’t work on its own; lawmakers have to vote for it.

-Issues, even the big ones,
+Issues, even the big ones, are no longer really debated

 In the “world’s greatest deliberative body,” there is little deliberation.
 The Senate Banking Committee never held a proper markup of the Dodd-Frank legislation, and did not debate its provisions or consider their impact.
 The House markup was ritualistic and formalized; it did little to alter the bill, with one interesting exception — an amendment exempting auto dealers from the purview of the new consumer financial protection agency.